General, Debugging, Options Dialog Box

 - Enable the Exception Assistant

 For managed code only.
-When this option is selected, managed exceptions open the new Exception Assistant dialog box instead of the old Exception dialog box.
+When this option is checked, managed exceptions open the new Exception Assistant dialog box instead of the old Exception dialog box.
 Exception Assistant is more verbose and provides better help on exceptions.
-See Exception Assistant.
+For more information, see Exception Assistant.

 - Unwind the call stack on unhandled exceptions